 Chopan is suspected to have provided logistical support to the terrorists who carried out the attack and the bail granted to him is seen as a major setback to the Centre and security agencies.

-Forty personnel of the Central Reserve Police Force (CRPF) were killed in a terror attack orchestrated by the Jaish-e-Mohammed in South Kashmir's Pulwama district on February 14, 2019.
+Forty personnel of the Central Reserve Police Force (CRPF) has been killed in a terror attack orchestrated by the Jaish-e-Mohammed in South Kashmir's Pulwama district.

 The incident took place when a CRPF convoy, consisting of around 2,500 personnel, was attacked by a suicide bomber who rammed a car laden with explosives into one of the buses on the Jammu-Srinagar highway.